Prepared diver

 The most important question is whether there is any damage to the tympanic membrane.
 In the event of a perforation, even a tiny one, drops can worsen the situation.
 ‘Organic’ or ‘natural’ remedies sold in herbalist shops and, alas, even in some pharmacies, can cause allergies.

-Experts agrees on this.
+Experts agree on this

 Drops of the ‘Galenic’ vinegar-water-alcohol preparation, dispersed into the ear canal before and after diving, have proven to be very useful and can be used without any problem.
 Anti-itch drops can also be used in the absence of other symptoms.
 In the event of itching, or worse, intense discomfort or pain, it would be best not to introduce any do-it-yourself preparations before consulting a specialist.